hoangsonww/Learning-Management-System-Fullstack/README.md

   </a>
 </p>

+**Well, remember to log in first before accessing the API...
+Don't forget to log in!**

 ### Seeding Sample Data

 If you want to seed the database with realistic sample data, you can also run the `seed_sample_data` management command: